Last updated on December 14, 2020

 Consider Hotel Hopping

 It’s important to make sure you’re choosing locations that are close enough to the sights you want to see.
-And it’s also worth considering moving from hotel to hotel, allowing you to stay in multiple areas of London during your trip, based on what you want to see and do.
+And it’s also worth considering moving from hotel to hotel, allowing you to stay in multiple areas during your London staycation, based on what you want to see and do.

 But remember, sticking to a small handful of residences is still a good idea, and will ensure that you don’t end up spending your whole time in London moving from hotel to hotel.